wbstack/charts/charts/argocd-apps/README.md

 Deploys actual `Application` manifests for Argo CD.
 This chart gets treated as it's own `Application`, the app-of-apps, by the chart [argocd-config](../argocd-config/README.md).

 ## Changelog
-## 1.0.8
+## 1.1.0
+- move app chart versions to values file
+- use helm chart notation instead for the ui
 - remove git repo url for wbstack/charts
-- use helm chart notation instead for the ui

 ## 1.0.7
 - add redis-2 manifest